 e.g. “Don’t let anyone ever make you feel like you don’t deserve what you want.”

-5. paasa: a term referring to a person who offers romantic hope to another person despite not being interested in him or her, or rather in being committed (tagaloglang.com)
+5. paasa: a term referring to a person who offers romantic hope to another person assuring that they will be together or the former is in love with the latter.
+The former has no interest in the latter or rather in being committed to him or her (tagaloglang.com)

 For more information